semaphoreui/semaphore-docs/administration-guide/security.md

 ## VPN

-You can also use a Client-to-Site VPN, that terminates on the Semaphore server, to encrypt & secure the connection.
+You can use a Client-to-Site VPN, that terminates on the Semaphore server, to encrypt & secure the connection.

 ## Reverse Proxy with SSL